wescale/kubernetes-formation/Day-1_Containers/4-use-docker-compose/tutorial.md

 The aim is to run 2 containers and connect them without running docker cli but a `docker-compose.yml` file.

 To do that, you get a `docker-compose` skeleton file.
 You must complete the file with the correct instructions.

-## Prerequisites

-Docker compose is already installed in the CloudShell default image.

-On a classical server, you should install it: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).

 ## Launch the application